kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>To be fair: each one does certain tasks better than React and their learning curves aren't as steep.
 But React came out before them, so the business world adopted it first.</p>

-<p>The React ecosystem is firmly embedded in many company codebases and it's expensive to switch it out for something else.
+<p>React is firmly embedded in many company codebases and it's expensive to switch it out for something else.
 So any sort of Vue/Svelte dominance in the business world isn't happening anytime soon.</p>

 <p>Keep this in mind while job searching.
 There are Vue and Svelte jobs available, especially at startups or if you're purely doing freelance work.</p>